Native Offerings Farm

 Moving to this land presented some concerns, one of which is that we are in zone 5, even some areas here are zone 4.
 We have a two-week variance in temperature as compared to Buffalo and Eden, which is zone 6.
 Meaning, we can get a frost two weeks earlier than Buffalo in the fall and two weeks later in the spring.

-Some of our customers have been with us since we started in 1997 — we were the first CSA in Erie County.
 You may be learning about us for the first time.
 We are Stewart and Deb Ritchie.
-We provide an alternative to agribusiness, consumers (shareholders, etc.) know exactly where and how their food is grown.
+We provide an alternative to agribusiness, our customers know exactly where and how their food and consumables are grown.

-We have become part of the rural fabric of this little piece of countryside and are happy to live and farm here.
+We have become part of the rural fabric of this little piece of countryside and are happy to live and to continue to farm here.